 A team of university experts in the field of psychology, physical activity, and mental health have developed the VU Elevenses program.
 The team is led by Professor Alex Parker, a clinical psychologist and researcher in the Institute for Health and Sport.

-VU Elevenses is held live each weekday at 11–11.15am, and is also available on demand through recording hosted on a number of platforms.
+VU Elevenses is held live three days per week 11–11.15am, and is also available on demand through recording hosted on a number of platforms.
 The sessions focus on a range of topics with only one aim: to improve the wellbeing of participants.

 The topics most often address one of six lifestyle medicine areas: